jamesabel/python_multiprocessing_talk/README.md

   - communicate using `ctypes` or `pickle`-able data
 - logging implementation that doesn't take multiprocessing into account
 - mismanaging compute resources (cores)
+  - mapping a program on to multiple processes that isn't actually parallelizable
+  - too much start/stop or communication overhead
 - usually best to parallelize across "real" cores
   - parallelize across "HyperThread" (AKA Simultaneous Multi-Threading or SMT) processors with care